La Digue: Cuisine

 Since La Digue is an island inhabited by many ethnic groups, the local cuisine is a mix of world cuisines, with a specific focus on fish.
 With abundant seafood, the Seychellois people have developed hundreds of recipes using a variety of fish.
-One can have fish curry, fish fillets, raw fish with lemon, grilled fish, steamed fish, cooked fish and so on.
+One can have fish curry, fish fillets, raw fish with lemon, grilled fish, steamed fish, cooked fish, and so on.
 The inhabitants of La Digue also make fried octopus, lobster with garlic and their biggest speciality – bat curry.
 A commonly used ingredient is ginger.
 The most popular alcoholic drink on La Digue is palm wine, which most Seychellois people like to make themselves by fermenting the inside of a coconut.

 Wildlife

 La Digue is the home to the critically endangered paradise flycatcher.
-However, there are more rare and endangered animals that live on this island.
-Since the Seychelles are detached from the rest of Africa, many of the species are endemic to La Digue.
+However, other rare and endangered animals live on this island.
+Since Seychelles is detached from the rest of Africa, many of the species are endemic to La Digue.
 There is a significant population of giant tortoises that come from the island Aldabra.
 The subspecies that lived on La Digue is extinct.
 From the arthropod group there is, for example, the Seychelles coconut crab which likes to dig holes in the backyards of the Seychellois people.
-Among others, there are fodys, sunbirds, terns, fruitbats, sheath-tailed bats, and geckos.
+Among others, there are fodies, sunbirds, terns, fruitbats, sheath-tailed bats, and geckos.

 The reefs and lagoons of La Digue offer a large amount of flora and fauna.
 Green sea turtles live on the very edges of the coral reefs, and they sometimes venture closer to the island.
 There are butterflyfish, eagle ray, moray eel and many other species of fish.
 Divers and snorkellers may be lucky enough to see blacktip reef sharks or even whale sharks, which come mainly in the winter but can be seen all year round.

-Sadly, the animals that have traditionally lived on La Digue are threatened by animals that were brought there by the first inhabitants: rats, dogs, cats etc. The rat population was probably the first animal that was brought to the Seychelles.
-It quickly made many birds become extinct by eating their eggs and threatening their nests.
+Sadly, the animals that have traditionally lived on La Digue are threatened by animals that were brought there by the first inhabitants: rats, dogs, cats, etc. The rat population was probably the first animal that was brought to Seychelles.
+It quickly made many birds extinct by eating their eggs and threatening their nests.
 The dog and cat population is not nearly as much of a threat, but it still is something that the original species of Seychelles are not used to.